foopgp/foopgp-hugowebsite/content/english/about/donate.md

 #date: 2019-07-06T15:27:17+06:00
 draft: false
 bg_image: "images/backgrounds/puzzle.jpg"
-description : "Donate to The FooPgp to support open source communities."
+description : "Register or donate to support our community."
-image: "images/donate/logo_g1_flare_512.png"
+image: "images/logos/logo-foopgp-token-0.png"
 #categories: ["about"]
 #tags: [""]
 #type: "post"
 ---

- **⚠ Please note that this is approximate English traduction and there may be some misinterpretation.
-[French version](/fr/about/donate/) ⚠**

----

-Please fill out this form to make a donation.
+Please, fill in this form to become a member or make a donation.

-If you are not yet a member of the association, one euro of your donation will be used for your annual membership fee.
+To become or remain an active member of the association, the annual fee is one euro (1€); see [association parameters](https://foopgp.org/fr/about/rules-parameters/).

+In addition to this fee, you can make a donation, which may entitle you to power tokens, in order to participate in the governance of the association, in accordance with our [rules of procedure](/en/about/rules-of-procedures/).

 {{< foopgp_form_register_en >}}